As a parent, I think that the Yamaha JR1 is the best acoustic guitar for kids. Most standard acoustic guitars have a size that may not suit a child.

 Players with small hands will definitely love Fender MA-1 3/4 Having said that, the neck size and nylon string makes playing really comfortable.

-What To Consider When Buying an Acoustic Guitar for Your Kid?
+What To Consider When Buying an Acoustic Guitar for Kids?

 We want to encourage our child in playing, so having a guitar on which they are comfortable in playing.
 Choose a low action guitar, which makes the strings easy to press.
 Double check with the seller to not make the action too low as it can cause some buzzing tone on the strings.

-Below is a guitar size chart that recommends the proper size according to age:
+Below is a great children’s guitar size chart that recommends the proper size according to age:

 |4-6 years old||30 inches|